 There can be no doubt that the members of the Danish alternative art pop band Blaue Blume are romantics.
-The four members have all recently turned 25, and it’s dif cult to be anything else at this age.
-The musicians are looking for miracles — and nd them in their own songs and the lyrics raises the eternal questions of love, life and death.
+The four members are looking for miracles — and find them in their own songs and the lyrics raises the eternal questions of love, life and death.

 The young Danish musicians, long-haired and thin-boned, brushed aside the peacock fashion sense of their British predecessors but paid very close attention to their albums.
 The delicate and vibrant music of Blaue Blume echoes the best British bands of the 1980s: from Talk Talk, The Smiths and Cocteau Twins.
 The astonishing androgynous falsetto of the band’s frontman Jonas Smith has been compared to the voice of Antony Hegarty (Anohni).

-Still, the day and night hymns of Blaue Blume, which recorded its debut album Syzygy in 2015, are suf ciently original.
+Still, the day and night hymns of Blaue Blume, which recorded its debut album Syzygy in 2015, are sufficiently original.
 The young Danes record elegant pop songs with showy melodies and timbral experiments, have also been deservedly compared to the British veterans Wild Beasts and fellow countrymen Efterklang.

-The band have created a real stir with its live performances at some of Europe’s largest festivals (Roskilde Festival, The Great Escape, Eurosonic) and they have been working in the studio most of 2016 and are now - nally ready to give the audience a glimpse into the world of Blaue Blume.
+The band have created a real stir with its live performances at some of Europe’s largest festivals (Roskilde Festival, The Great Escape, Eurosonic) and they have been working in the studio most of the time the past years.
+Blaue Blume also played at hfn music's showcase at Reeperbahn Festival 2019.

 “Jonas Smith’s vocal gymnastics are always going to be the star of the show but the rest of the band has developed its dream pop into unusual shapes and structures, meaning that even the most conventional of harmonies lead the audience down unlikely paths....the wheels are already well in motion for Blaue Blume and great things beckon.”
 (The Line of Best Fit)